Why Spiritual Teachings Can Seem Contradictory (But Really Aren’t)

-In philosophies that delve into issues of consciousness, try and point to consciousness, including spiritual and mystical writings and talks, there is what is called the “form and the formless”.
-The form is the words and the formless is what they are pointing to.
+In philosophies that delve into issues of consciousness, that try and point to consciousness, including spiritual and mystical writings and talks, there is what is called the “form and the formless”.
+The form is the words, and the formless is what they are pointing to.

-Let’s call (the) formless (the) “Source” and “Awareness” of creation, and form the content, the objects of consciousness (what is observed in consciousness is all we know: perceptions, sensations and thoughts).
+Let’s call the formless “Source” (and “Awareness”) of creation, and form the content, the objects of consciousness (what is observed in consciousness is all we know: perceptions, sensations and thoughts).

 This natural tendency to stick to form is a factor in the perception of teachings as contradictory and paradoxical.
 It is even more prevalent in Western Society, where the divine and inner silence are little understood or respected.
 At the level of form—the sounds and shapes of words, mental images, icons, teachers, places (meditation or retreat house, sacred mountain, etc.) and so forth— relativity and duality are an inherent part of the game or movement, and if identified with, seems like a conflict or a paradox (especially if the teacher or meditation hall isn’t delivering the goods!).
 In a sense, the mind, which is a word for where form is perceived (the “subtle realm”), is conflictual and “noisy” by nature.
 This is why billions of human beings try and quiet their minds, not just with meditation or other “spiritual” or mindful practices but even those who don’t know that that’s what they are trying to do, by drinking, taking drugs, going on holidays, using hobbies to absorb the attention, hiking in nature, and so forth (all good).

 Why do spiritual teachings, such as non-dual ones, sometime seem self-contradictory?
-In this article I lay out 6 reasons.
+In this article I lay out a number of interrelated reasons.
 If it serves to ease someone’s frustrations, calm their fears and mistrust, or clarify what’s going on, then it will have served it’s purpose.
-Enjoy.

 What’s the difference between a paradox and a contradiction?
 Not all contradictions are paradoxes, but a paradox contains an apparent contradiction.
 A paradox is defined in the dictionary as: